Participer au site avec un Tip

 Note that the alternative hypotheses describe the *CDFs* of the

-underlying distributions, not the observed values.
+underlying distributions, not the observed values of the data.
 For example,

 suppose x1 ~ F and x2 ~ G. If F(x) > G(x) for all x, the values in